clemtoy/WNAffect/README.md

 A python package to get the emotion of a word.

 ## Preparation
-This package requires NLTK, [WordNet 1.6](http://wordnet.princeton.edu/wordnet/download/old-versions/) and [WordNet-Domains](http://wndomains.fbk.eu/download.html).
+This package requires NLTK, [WordNet 1.6 (UNIX-like)](http://wordnet.princeton.edu/wordnet/download/old-versions/) and [WordNet-Domains 3.2](http://wndomains.fbk.eu/download.html).
 In the ```wn-domains-3.2/wn-affect-1.1/a-hierarchy.xml``` file, you should correct `simpathy` by `sympathy`.

 ## Use